fernando-mc/serverless-finch/README.md

   + Bucket policy being overwritten on deployment
   + Bucket CORS configuration being overwritten on deployment
 - Added validation checks for all configuration options
+- Removed "stage" command-line option.
+It was not being used for anything

 ### v1.4.\*
 - Added the ability to set custom index and error documents. ([Pull 20](https://github.com/fernando-mc/serverless-finch/pull/20) - [evanseeds](https://github.com/evanseeds))